gateixeira/gateixeira/README.md

 - 👨‍💻 Lead Software Architect at [Farmer Connect](https://github.com/farmerconnect)
 - 👨‍🔬 Computer scientist
 - 🇧🇷/🇮🇹/🇩🇪 Brazilian-born, Italian citizen living in Germany
-- 🧉/⚽ Always with a Mate looking for something related to football, like any good South American
+- 🧉/⚽ Always with a Mate looking to play or talk about football, like any good South American